ashishmgupta/hhc2025/docs/objectives/Schrodingers_Scope.md

 UserName : teststudent <br/>
 Password : 2025h0L1d4y5 <br/>

-But we get "Invalid Forwarding IP" error.
+But we get "Invalid Forwarding IP" error.<br/>
 ![Schrodingers Scope](../img/objectives/Schrodingers_Scope/Schrodingers_Scope_5.png)

 Forwarding IP could be related to the IP used in the X-Forwarded-For header.<br/>